errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 and already mature substitutes.
 In essence, the goal of this proposal is to outline a plan to modernise minikube through adoption of tools and techniques that are maintained by community members and thereby reduce some of the maintenance burden that exists at present due to early technical choices.

+Recently, Docker for Mac has been released with support for local Kubernetes, and Docker for Windows will follow soon.
+This is not an open source project, and is designed to give an out of the box good experience, but it is not customisable in the same way as minikube.
+It is however built from open source upstream components, in particular the [LinuxKit Kubernetes support](https://github.com/linuxkit/kubernetes).

 ### Hypervisor Issues

 There are a few popular hypervisors: